Post

 Image source: Anthropic Newsroom

-Why I Introduced Claude 3.5 for Post Translation
+Why I Adopted Claude 3.5 for Post Translation

-Even without language models like Claude 3.5 or GPT-4, existing commercial translation APIs like Google Translate or DeepL exist.
-Nevertheless, the reason I decided to use LLM for translation purposes is that unlike other commercial translation services, users can provide additional context information or requirements beyond the main text, such as the writing purpose or main topics of the text through prompt design, and the model can provide contextually appropriate translations accordingly.
+Even without language models like Claude 3.5 or GPT-4, existing commercial translation APIs like Google Translate or DeepL are available.
+Nevertheless, I decided to use an LLM for translation because, unlike other commercial services, it allows the user to provide additional context and requirements beyond the main text, such as the purpose of the writing or its main topics, through prompt design.
+The model can then provide a context-aware translation based on this information.

-While DeepL and Google Translate generally show excellent translation quality, they have limitations in that they cannot well grasp the topic or overall context of the text and cannot convey complex requirements separately.
-This causes problems when requesting translation of long texts on professional topics rather than everyday conversation, where the translation results are relatively unnatural and it’s difficult to output exactly in the required specific format (markdown, YAML frontmatter, etc.).
+While DeepL and Google Translate generally offer excellent translation quality, they have limitations.
+They often fail to grasp the topic or overall context of a text and cannot be given complex instructions.
+This means that when asked to translate long, specialized articles rather than everyday conversations, the results can be relatively unnatural, and it’s difficult to get the output in a specific required format (like Markdown, YAML frontmatter, etc.).

-In particular, as mentioned above, Claude was evaluated to be relatively superior to the competing model GPT-4 in writing, language reasoning, multilingual understanding, and translation, and when I briefly tested it myself, it showed smoother translation quality than GPT-4.
-Therefore, when considering introduction in June 12024, I judged it suitable for translating engineering-related articles posted on this blog into multiple languages.
+In particular, as mentioned earlier, Claude was widely regarded as being relatively superior to its competitor, GPT-4, in writing, language reasoning, and multilingual understanding and translation.
+My own simple tests also showed that it produced smoother translations than GPT-4.
+Therefore, at the time of consideration in June 12024, I judged it suitable for translating the engineering-related articles on this blog into various languages.

 12024.07.01.